tumagonx/nwjs_docs_old/Protect-the-js-source-code-with-v8-snapshot.md

 ## Compilation

-JS source code is compiled to native code with the tool `nwsnapshot`, which is provided in the binary download of `node-webkit`.
+JS source code is compiled to native code (aka. 'snapshot') with the tool `nwsnapshot`, which is provided in the binary download of `node-webkit`.
 To use it:

 ````bash
 nwsnapshot --extra_code source.js snapshot.bin